SQConnect/Quantify-Public-documentation/MASTER_MANUAL.md

 The `BaseStrategy` (`src/strategy_framework/base_strategy.py`) is an abstract class that you will extend.
 It handles the "plumbing" so you can focus on trading logic.

 Key responsibilities of `BaseStrategy`:
-- Automatically subscribing to the data feeds defined in your config.
+- Automatically subscribing to the data feeds defined in your config (including DOM if enabled).
 - Managing a "warm-up" period to pre-load historical data.
 - Providing separate handlers for historical and live data.
 - Exposing a simple interface for placing orders.